metno/S-ENDA-documentation/source/frost.rst

    - how is the metadata stored
    - formats/language

 Frost is a RESTful API that provides access to MET Norway's archive of historical weather and climate data.
-Frost don't actually contains any metadata itself, but through various interfaces expose metdata about stations from ST-INFOSYS.
-And element metadata and the data istelf from KDVH(Klimadatavarehuset).
+Frost does not actually contain any metadata itself.
+However, frost exposes metadata about stations from ST-INFOSYS through various interfaces.
+And element metadata and the data istelf from KDVH (Klimadatavarehuset).

 Documentation(Where/how?)
 =========================